 Ultrasonography is also very useful for evaluating presence and size of pleural effusions Pleural Effusion Pleural effusions are accumulations of fluid within the pleural space.
-They have multiple causes and usually are classified as transudates or exudates.
-Detection is by physical examination and... read more and is now commonly used at the bedside to guide thoracentesis.
+They have multiple causes and are usually classified as transudates or exudates.
+Detection is by physical examination,... read more and is now commonly used at the bedside to guide thoracentesis.
 Bedside/point-of-care ultrasonography can be used to diagnose pneumothoraxes and is becoming more widely used as an extension of the physical examination.

 Endobronchial ultrasonography (EBUS) is increasingly being used in conjunction with fiberoptic bronchoscopy to help localize masses and enlarged lymph nodes.
 Diagnostic yield of transbronchial lymph node aspiration is higher using EBUS than conventional unguided techniques.

 Nuclear scanning techniques used to image the chest include

 Ventilation/perfusion (V/Q) scanning